Information, deadlines and resource documents for U.S. trade and tariff actions and the responses by the rest of the world.

 Please note we do not accept payment via American Express.

-KRISTEN SMITH is a Member with Sandler, Travis & Rosenberg, P.A., resident in the Washington, D.C., office.
+KRISTEN SMITH is a Partner, Advisory Committee with Sandler, Travis & Rosenberg, P.A., resident in the Washington, D.C., office.
 She leads the firm’s Trade Remedies Practice.
 Ms. Smith has a broad-based international trade and customs practice.
 For more than 20 years she has represented clients in antidumping and countervailing duty cases and litigation both in the U.S. and abroad.
 Her experience includes a number of no-injury determinations before the International Trade Commission and obtaining zero percent AD rates on behalf of clients before the U.S. Department of Commerce.